brandur/sorg/content/drafts/interfaces.md

 I liked every one of these the first time I saw them.
 The next five thousand times were less impressive.

-I find the animation trends on OS X especially terrifying.
-In its next version, what if Apple insistent the Cmd + Tab app switches be animated?
-Just imagine how much productivity would evaporate overnight, especially amongst the power users that use this feature.
-Aggregated on a world scale, you could probably measure it 100s of millions of dollars.
+I find the animation trends on OS X terrifying.
+What if in the next version of OS X apple makes Cmd + Tab task switching animated?
+Multiply the new animation's length by the average number of task switches by the number of users of the feature by the average value of their time, and you'll probably find that 10s or 100s of millions of dollars a year in productivity has evaporated overnight.

 ## ThemWare (#themware)